seoanezonjic/ExpHunterSuite/Readme.md

 	  (optional) Variables to include in the model.
 Must be comma separated and each variable must be a column in the target file.
 	  Default = NULL.
 	-M model_text
-	  Text fo this variable will be passed directly to the model construction overwriting previous configuration.
+	  Text for this variable will be given directly to the model construction, overwriting the previous configuration.

 Co-expression analysis arguments:

 	-b Any integer.
-      Maximum block size value, to be passed to the blockwiseModules function of WGCNA as the maxBlockSize argument.
+      Maximum block size value to be given to the WGCNA blockwiseModules function as the maxBlockSize argument.
       Default = 5000.
     --WGCNA_norm_method NOISeq | DESeq2 | edgeR | limma
       Method used to normalized the table of counts for WGCNA.
 Must also run this method in the --modules argument.
 Raw counts are used if an empty string is given.
       Default=DESeq2
     --WGCNA_deepsplit 1-4
-      This option control the module building process and is defined as 1,2,3 and 4 values.
+      This option controls the module building process and is defined as 1,2,3 and 4 values.
 1 for rough clustering and 4 for accurate clustering.
       Default = 2.
     --WGCNA_min_genes_cluster integer
       Minimum number of genes to keep a cluster.